-Below are types of animations that primary teachers prefer to use most in teaching children.
-You will see a quick peek into each type and when is the best occasion to use it for your in-class teaching.
+You will see a quick peek into each type and when is the best occasion to use it for your projects.
+Then, you can choose the most suitable one to work with animated video production companies.

 As its name, whiteboard animated video includes hand drawing images/illustrations on a white background.
-Besides medical application, whiteboard animated videos are chosen to teach children widely.
+With a nice narrator voice and good images, you can explain various complex concepts, even medical lessons.

 - Simple illustrations with minimizing colors (from 2-3 colors includes black)